ClaudioLutz/CreditROBOT/Description English/02_Inkasso.md

 ---

-### CrediCAP Debt Collection Insurance for SMEs
+### CrediCAP Collection Insurance for SMEs

 1. **Common Challenge**
-   - Objection complicates the collection of receivables
+   - Objection makes debt collection more difficult

 2. **Solution**
    - Insurance for court and attorney costs in case of objection